#FinancialFriday: Revenue vs. Profit—What’s the Difference?

 Understanding the difference between revenue and profit helps business owners evaluate financial health, make informed decisions, and build a more sustainable business.

-Simply put, revenue shows how much money your business brings in, while profit shows how much of that money you actually keep after expenses are paid.
+Simply put, revenue shows how much money your business brings in, while profit shows how much you actually keep after expenses are paid.

 What Is Revenue?